Mahomes leads sharp Chiefs offense before Bears rally for 29-27 win in preseason finale

 Injuries

-Bears: LB Noah Sewell was banged up tackling the Chiefs' Xavier Worthy late in the first quarter.
+Bears: DE Austin Booker will be out “a few weeks” with a knee injury, Johnson said.
+LB Noah Sewell was banged up tackling the Chiefs' Xavier Worthy late in the first quarter but returned to the game.

 Chiefs: WR Jaylen Royals (knee), CB Nazeeh Johnson (shoulder) and LB Jack Cochrane (knee) were among those sitting out.
 WR Marquise Brown also did not play despite returning to practice this week following an ankle injury.